Memory Capacity of Recurrent Neural Networks with Matrix Representation: The Effects of External State Memory on State Dynamics

-where $\mU$, $\mV$, $\mW$ and $\rmZ$ have the same meaning as earlier.
-The $\mQ_{\text{READ}}\left( n \right) $ represents the matrix read from memory at time $n$, which in general can be a function on the set of all the past elements of memory $\left\{ \mQ\left( t \right) : 0\le t<n-1 \right\} $.
-In practice, most of the memory based neural architectures only consist of finite memory span while the read operation mapping from the memory $\mQ$ to an extracted read element happens through a key-value retrieval mechanism.
-In most cases, this map is linear where a scalar strength is attributed to each \textit{slot} of memory based on a key usually generated through an RNN \citep{graves2014neural,santoro2016meta}.
+where $\mU$, $\mV$, $\mW$ and $\rmZ$ have the same meaning as in Eq. \ref{dyn-sys}.
+The $\mQ_{\text{READ}}\left( n \right) $ represents the matrix read from memory at time $n$, which in general can be a function on the set of all the past elements of memory $\left\{ \mQ\left( t \right): 0\le t<n-1 \right\} $.
+In practice, most of the memory-based neural architectures only consist of a finite memory span while the read operation mapping from the memory $\mQ$ to an extracted read element happens through a key-value retrieval mechanism.
+In most cases, this map is linear where a scalar strength is attributed to each \textit{slot} of memory based on a key usually generated through an RNN \cite{graves2014neural,santoro2016meta}.